 Arduino is an open-source and prototype platform based on software and hardware.
 It is easy to use.
 Arduino is the overall microcontroller motherboard, and it has ready-made software called Arduino IDE (Integrated Development Environment); this software is used to write and upload the computer program code to the physical board.

 Some of the features of Arduino areas listed below:

 - The microcontroller motherboard in Arduino can read the analog /digital input signals from different sensors and then convert those signals into an output process like turning LED on/off, activating a motor, etc.

 - The user can control a board’s functions by sending signals (set of instructions) to the microcontroller board using Arduino IDE software.

 - Arduino does not require any extra piece of hardware/programmer whenever to want to load a new piece of program to the board.
 It can be done by using a USB cable.

-- Since Arduino IDE uses an easier version of C++, it is very easy to learn the programming language to program.
+- Since Arduino IDE uses a more accessible version of C++, it is easy to learn the programming language to program.

 Below are the top 6 differences between Raspberry Pi 3 vs Arduino

 Key Differences between Raspberry Pi 3 and Arduino